 • Castelo dos Mouros

 This 9th-century castle is set on two peaks of the Serra mountains.
 From the walls surrounding the castle, the incredible views of the city are not to be missed.
-This surrounding wall is linked by several towers.
-Although this is not the original construction it was restored in the Romantic period of the 1860s.
-This Moorish castle was conquered by Dom Alfonso Henriques in 1147, leaving traces of the Arab culture, in the cistern and Arab horseshoe arch gate.
+Several towers link this surrounding wall.
+Although this is not the original construction, it was restored in the Romantic period of the 1860s.
+This Moorish castle was conquered by Dom Alfonso Henriques in 1147, leaving traces of the Arab culture in the cistern and Arab horseshoe arch gate.

 • Palácio Nacional